 PW [00:48:35] Well, it's very interesting because I think I have had such an amazing career.
-I know we talked earlier about the work I was doing in Communications, but really the career I've had because of the fact that I was a registered nurse is really unbelievable.
+I know we talked earlier about the work I was doing in communications, but really the career I've had because of the fact that I was a registered nurse is really unbelievable.
 I've done so many interesting things.
 I've been part of very innovative pieces of work.
-I. and I didn't mention this earlier, but because of the Educator Pathway Project, I actually became an Adjunct Professor at the UBC School of Nursing.
-And I was so lucky.
-Again, this is what I can tell the young nurses about.
-I was so lucky that the union supported me through all of that, that I actually went and delivered a paper to a couple of big conferences, once in Ireland, and once in Sydney, Australia, and was supported to do that.
-And I can guarantee you that people were very surprised when I said I was from B.C Nurses' Union.
-It was quite rewarding to be part, be part of that groundbreaking when the nurses' unions in general hadn't, hadn't really understood research before.
-But, here I was, co-presenting with nurse academics from UBC, and so it was really quite, it was, as I said, it was very rewarding to be able to do that, to go to conferences and say, "by the way, I am a union member," because there was- You know, I mean, most employers aren't exactly happy to be working with the unions, to be perfectly frank.
-And there's a lot of feeling that that unions never, that they are always resistant to change.
-And that's why, again, I could say, oh yeah, well, here's this employed student nurse.
-Here are these things that we've done, and I am very proudly a trade unionist and have worked for many years for a union.
+I didn't mention this earlier, but because of the Educator Pathway Project, I actually became an Adjunct Professor at the UBC School of Nursing.
+I was so lucky.
+Again, this is what I can tell the young nurses that I was so lucky that the union supported me through all of that.
+I actually went and delivered a paper to a couple of big conferences, once in Ireland, and once in Sydney, Australia, and was supported to do that.
+I can guarantee you that people were very surprised when I said I was from B.C Nurses' Union.
+It was guite rewarding to be part of that groundbreaking when the nurses' unions in general hadn't really understood research before.
+Here I was, co-presenting with nurse academics from UBC, and so it was really quite, it was very rewarding to be able to do that, to go to conferences and say, "By the way, I am a union member."
+Most employers aren't exactly happy to be working with the unions, to be perfectly frank.
+There's a lot of feeling that unions never, that they are always resistant to change.
+That's why again I could say, "Oh yeah, well, here's this employed student nurse.
+Here are these things that we've done, and I am very proudly a trade unionist and have worked for many years for a union."
 So it was really great to be able to say that.
-And I, so to young people I just say, okay, look at all the doors that can open for you if you, if you just take that chance.
+To young people I just say, "Okay, look at all the doors that can open for you if you just take that chance."